joohnyfranzen/GraphQl_Laravel_Example/README.md

 You can bring the Mutation and Tyoe for user to that user.graphql file

-The same aplies to Post, before type query in you two new files aply extended, and the problem of rewriting is gone...
+The same aplies to Post, before type query in your two new files apply extended, and the problem of rewriting is gone...
 ```
 extends type Query
 ```